lambdaxymox/cgwavefront_obj/README.md

 in your main file.
 This is all you need to use the it.
 The library loads all the geometry data into memory which you can then use in rendering.
-Optionally, we recommend aliasing the module with something like

 ```rust
 use wavefront_obj as obj;